USING IRONXL

 IronXL is a well-liked Excel add-on that works without the need for any extra external libraries.
 It has several uses and doesn't need to have Microsoft Excel installed.

-All programmable duties about Microsoft Excel documents can be fully resolved with IronXL.
+All programmable duties involving Microsoft Excel documents can be fully resolved with IronXL.
 You can add and remove data, search and replace, combine and unmerge data tables or cells, sort strings or numbers, visualize a data table, and save files.
 Formula computations are also possible with IronXL.
 You can also set cell data types and examine spreadsheet data with it.
-The ability to read and write CSV files, which is obtainable with IronXL, is a necessity to work with Excel data.
+The ability to read and write CSV files obtainable with IronXL is a necessity for working with Excel data.

 Want to try it yourself?